corinnt/affine-alignment/README.md

 Favors diagonal movement/mismatch over gaps.
 No known bugs.

 ## To-Do:
-- set-up function
+- fix what I broke when refactoring - currently runs but is super wrong
 - README use instructions
 - function documentation!!
-- make data structures to hold DP table info